felipelvsgrc/felipelvsgrc/README.md

 These days, my focus is on personal development through the study of subjects like history, philosophy, religion, and other areas that allow me to reflect deeply on myself and the world around me.
-I’m constantly engaging in introspection and expanding my understanding of life and existence.